 Outdoor Recreation Legacy Program

-The Outdoor Recreation Legacy Program (ORLP) provides new or significantly improved recreation opportunities in economically-disadvantaged communities.
+The Outdoor Recreation Legacy Partnership program (ORLP) provides new or significantly improved recreation opportunities in communities that meet qualifying criteria established by the National Park Service.
 ORLP projects are selected through a National Park Service-led national competition of projects solicited and nominated by the Land and Water Conservation Fund (LWCF) State Lead Agencies.

 Funding Opportunity - OPEN

-The Notice of Funding Opportunity (NOFO) for the seventh funding cycle for the ORLP was released by the National Park Service (NPS) on July 29, 2022.
-Over $192 million is available this funding cycle.
+A five-year Notice of Funding Opportunity (NOFO) for the ORLP was released by the National Park Service (NPS) on June 8, 2026.
 State LWCF lead agencies may request grants on behalf of the state or eligible local jurisdictions.
 Interested applicants should contact Justin Hancock at 803-734-1747 or jhancock@scprt.com.
-The deadline for submission of an application to SCPRT is February 24, 2023.
-NPS reviews and makes final award decisions for ORLP.

 Project Sponsor Eligibility